Ayushtiwari27/Music-Recommendation-Engine/README.md

 There are two main types of recommender systems:

 - **Content-based filters**: gives recommendations based on the similarity of two songs.[Medium post](https://medium.com/@meinzaugarat/the-abc-of-building-a-music-recommender-system-part-i-230e99da9cad)
-- **Collaborative filters**: make a prediction on posible preferences using a matrix with ratings on different songs by different users.[Medium post](https://medium.com/@meinzaugarat/the-abc-of-building-a-music-recommender-system-part-ii-65ec3900d19f)
+- **Collaborative filters**: make a prediction on posible preferences using a matrix with ratings on songs by different users.[Medium post](https://medium.com/@meinzaugarat/the-abc-of-building-a-music-recommender-system-part-ii-65ec3900d19f)

 ## Problem Statement